metagenomics/metagenomics-tk/README.md

 # Developer Guidelines

+## Testing

+Tests for local use are specified in `scripts` folder.
+Bash scripts that start with `test_ci_` are used by github actions for continious integration tests.

 ## Workflows

 1. Worfklow names that can not be used directly and are just meant for internal use should start with an underscore.